Olusegun Obasanjo: Political ideology

 Iliffe noted that as a politician, Obasanjo displayed an "open-minded pragmatism".
 A tactic employed by Obasanjo at various points was to deliberately polarise an issue so as to rally support for his perspective.

 Iliffe thought that although Obasanjo had been too young to play a major role in the anti-colonialist struggle for Nigerian independence from British rule, he was "marked for ever" by the "optimism and dedication" of the independence movement.

 In office, Obasanjo's task was to ensure that Nigeria functioned both politically and economically.
 Over the course of his political career, Obasanjo moved from the belief in the advantages of state involvement in heavy industry, which was common in the 1970s, to a commitment to market liberalism that had become dominant in the 1990s.
+He advocated for some neo-liberal economic policies.
 Iliffe thought that throughout his career, Obasanjo had always displayed an "ambivalence" about the level of state involvement in the economy.
 His general attitude was that poverty was caused by idleness.
 While campaigning for the 1999 presidential election, Obasanjo called himself a "market-oriented social democrat" although was vague on his proposed economic strategy.
 During his presidency, his government brought together figures who were committed to free markets, who favoured more protectionist economic strategies, and those sympathetic to socialism.
 Obasanjo was contemptuous of ideological arguments about capitalism and socialism.
 The decisions he took were usually based on political considerations rather than on legal or constitutional principles, something which was a source of concern for some of his critics.
 Derfler thought that during his first term in office, Obasanjo was a "cautious reformer".

+Olusegun Obasanjo also sees himself as a third way social democrat, who supports welfare policies.